mastro35/thepythoncorner/_pages/about.md

 Feel free to choose the amount you want to donate: **even a single dollar could be important to keep The Python Corner alive**!

-If you prefer, you can also help us by buying items in our [“Gift Shop”](https://shop.spreadshirt.com/the-python-corner/).
+If you prefer, you can also help us by buying items in our ["Gift Shop"](https://shop.spreadshirt.com/the-python-corner/).
 For each item purchased, you will donate $3 to the site and help make the Internet a better place.

 If you are a company... have you ever considered the idea of sponsoring us?
 But hey, keep in mind that our ideas are not for sale, we do accept sponsorship only for product that we do really like!